 - Read the Law Label

-If your old mattress fits well in your truck cab, then look for a legal label sewn on to the side of your old mattress.
-Thirty states and the District of Columbia require these labels from manufacturers.
+If your old mattress fits well in your truck cab, then look for a legal label sewn on to the end of your old mattress.
 The top of this tag says, “UNDER PENALTY OF LAW, THIS TAG NOT TO BE REMOVED EXCEPT BY CONSUMER.”
 This label will list all of the materials in the mattress and also the finished size, including the length, width and height.

 The law label is the easiest way to check your current mattress size.
 Jot down the details or take a picture of the label.
 Then, when you shop for a new mattress, you’ll have all the current measurements and materials to help you look at the new products.